 Ever wondered who invented the running shoe, potato chips or gene sequencing?
 This archive explores the biographies of some of the world’s most important inventors throughout history to modern times.
 Scientists, engineers, architects, chefs, and even a U.S. president are among the inventors whose unique stories, backgrounds, and what led them to invent are featured in the compilation.
 These inventors have made significant advances to society and left profound impacts on the lives of many.

-"Bee" the Inventor is a 10-page STEM activity and coloring book that teaches kids (ages 6-8) about invention through the role leafcutter bees play in our environment.
+"Bee" the Inventor is a 10-page STEAM activity book that teaches kids (ages 6-8) about invention through the role leafcutter bees play in our environment.
 Kids learn how to build a bee house prototype for bees, Shagun and Dwij.

 Educators, students and communities have experienced an impact from working with the Lemelson-MIT Program.
 We documented their inspirational stories to share with others who want to get involved with our program.
 Read about the team of high school students who found themselves Grand Marshall of a hometown Jubi-lee parade after their Lemelson-MIT InvenTeam invention earned them a trip to the 2013 White House Science Fair.
 Or, read the story of a teacher who imparts high-quality STEM and invention knowledge to students with disabilities, and reminds us how much students with disabilities have to offer.